 There is some bad news, though.
 HDR isn't a one-and-done sort of standard.
 In fact, there are loads of levels to HDR and how good it looks depends on your monitor or TV's capabilities.
 Things were made a little clearer for the customer with the introduction of the DisplayHDR standard from VESA, which tries to offer an easily identifiable grading scale for customers, though there's still a lot more going on behind the scenes than these specifications let on.(opens in new tab)

-HDR, or High Dynamic Range, is an umbrella term for a series of standards designed to expand the color and contrast range of video displays far beyond what most current hardware can produce.
-Despite what you may have heard during the headlong push to 4K, resolution is pretty far down the list when it comes to image quality.
-Beyond roughly 110 DPI under current Windows UI scaling limitations, the number of pixels starts to matter much less than what you do with them.
+HDR, or High Dynamic Range, is an umbrella term for a series of standards designed to expand the color and contrast range of video displays far beyond what current hardware can produce.
+Despite what you may have heard during the headlong push to 4K, resolution is not top dog when it comes to image quality alone.

 Contrast, brightness, and vibrant color all become more important to image quality once resolution needs are met, and improving these is what HDR is all about.
 It’s not an incremental upgrade either; HDR’s radical requirements will mean new hardware for almost everyone and a difference you don’t need a benchmark or trained eyes to perceive.

 Luminance is measured in cd/m2, and you'll tend to see monitors offer a sliding scale from 100–1500 cd/m2 peak luminance.
 Don't worry if you see luminance measured in nits, as that's another unit to describe luminance that's used interchangeably with cd/m2.

 Similarly, you might find luminance and brightness used interchangeably, which is roughly fine though they are technically different.
 In terms of how much an object emits light, the best metric for that is luminance, though our perception of that is the object's brightness.